Diiwo/diiwo-identity/README.md

 2. Maintain comprehensive test coverage for all new features
 3. Update documentation for any API changes
 4. Use conventional commit messages
-5. Ensure integration with DIIWO-Core remains clean
+5. Ensure integration with Diiwo.Core remains clean

 ## 📜 License